PEZ/SketchPluginShortcuts/README.md

     $ pip install -r requirements.txt

+Make sure the app knows you are running in `development` to enable debug logging.
+Locally create a `.env` file and add:

+    RUNTIME_ENVIRONMENT=development

 The shortcut information is grabbed from GitHub via the GitHub API.
-You will need a personal GitHub access token.
-[Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) Then update the `GITHUB_TOKEN` configuration variable with your GitHub API Token.
-Locally create a `.env` file and add:
+You will need a personal GitHub access token. ([Read here how to create one.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)) Update the `.env` file:

     GITHUB_TOKEN=your-token